istio/istio.io/content/help/ops/traffic-management/observing/index.md

 allows you to get an overview of your mesh and identify the proxy causing the problem.
 Then `proxy-config` can be used to inspect Envoy configuration and diagnose the issue.

-If you want to try the commands yourself, you can either:
+If you want to try the commands described below, you can either:

 * Have a Kubernetes cluster with Istio and Bookinfo installed (e.g use `istio.yaml` as described in [installation steps](/docs/setup/kubernetes/quick-start/#installation-steps) and